inkVerb/VIP/401/Lesson-03.md

 - The `$PATH` is defined for each user in: `~/.bashrc`
 - To add a directory to the `$PATH`, put a line in `~/.bashrc` like:
   - `export PATH=$PATH:/ADD/DIR:/ANOTHER/DIR`
-- `which COMMAND` outputs the location of the command, somewhere in the FSH
+- `which COMMAND` outputs the location of the command, somewhere in the FHS

 ## Cron